kavyakommineni/Alexa-Skill-using-Java/README.md

 You can find the RESTful web serivces in this link https://github.com/kavyakommineni/Rest-ws-using-Spring-boot-JPA/tree/master/RestWSusingSpringBootJPA

 This is the jar file that is available here.
-T deploy onto Tomcat server, I've converted the Spring boot jar into war as follows:
+To deploy onto Tomcat server, I've converted the Spring boot jar into war as follows:

 In pom.xml,
 change the packaging from jar to war